acguerr1/imageextraction/README.md

 ## 3. How to cite PicAxe:

-If you use, analyze, or refer to PicAxe in your research, please cite us: Guerrero, A.C., Kamath, K., Zhou, Q., Felalaga, B., Damerow, J., and Dinner, A.R.
-(2025).
+If you use, analyze, or refer to PicAxe in your research, please cite us using the citation file (.cff), or with : Guerrero, A. C., Kamath, K., Zhou, Q., Felalaga, B., Damerow, J., and Dinner, A. R. (2025).
 PicAxe.
+DOI: 10.5281/zenodo.14873182.
+URL: https://github.com/acguerr1/PicAxe.

 ## 4. How to report bugs/issues: